crgz/abbreviated_dates/README.md

 ## Operations

-We are leveraging on GNU Make to automate frequent actions.
+We are leveraging GNU Make to automate frequent actions.
 Please use the following command will show the available recipes to use for operating the local development environment:

 ```commandline